veracity/veracity-documentation/sections/vap/dfmigration.md

 8. Select **Copy key**.
 9. Copy the access key and use it in your VAP report to authenticate and access the data.

+Note that you must be a workspace admin in Data Workbench to generate access keys to files and folders.

 **Creating a VAP Report Using Data Workbench File Storage**:
 1. Start by creating a new Power BI report or opening an existing one.
 2. In Power BI, go to the "Home" tab and select "Get Data".